RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 To upgrade a CRDB instance:

-1. Upgrade the node where the CRDB instance is located.
+1. Upgrade the cluster where the CRDB instance is located.

     If you run `rladmin status`,
     the status if the CRDB instances on the node indicates that an `OLD CRDB PROTOCOL VERSION` is used.
     ![crdb-upgrade-node](/images/rs/crdb-upgrade-node.png)
+    I think we may need to say something about the NEW REDIS VERSION...

 1. To upgrade the CRDB and its protocol, run: `rladmin upgrade db <crdb_name>`